NuSkooler/enigma-bbs/docs/art/views/spinner_menu_view.md

 title: Spinner Menu View
 ---
 ## Spinner Menu View
-A spinner menu view supports displaying a list of times on a screen as a list, with one item displayed at a time.
+A spinner menu view supports displaying a set of times on a screen as a list, with one item displayed at a time.
 This is generally used to pick one option from a list.
 Some examples could include selecting from a list of states, themes, etc.

 ## General Information